geopm/geopm/tutorial/iogroup/README.md

 * signal_names():

   ExampleIOGroup provides signals based on information in /proc/stat.
   "EXAMPLE::USER_TIME" represents the CPU time spent in user mode.
   "EXAMPLE::NICE_TIME" represents the CPU time spent in user mode with low priority.
 "EXAMPLE::SYSTEM_TIME" represents the CPU time spent in system mode.
 "EXAMPLE::IDLE_TIME" represents the CPU idle time.
+  This IOGroup also provides aliases to these signals for convenience:
+  "USER_TIME", "NICE_TIME", "SYSTEM_TIME", and "IDLE_TIME"
-This IOGroup also provides aliases to these two signals for convenience, "USER_TIME" and "IDLE_TIME" respectively.
-All four names are returned as signal names.
+  respectively.
+All four names and their aliases are returned as signal names.

 * is_valid_signal():